| The

 Active-X platforms, for Java applications or

 applets, and for POSIX C/C++ applications.
+Client processes on one

 or more hosts can be started, terminated normally,